ameier38/docker-images/README.md

 ```

 ## Deploy
-Deployments are configured in DockerHub and triggered
+Deployments are configured in GitLab and triggered
-automatically on tagged releases to `master` branch.
+automatically on merges to `master` branch.

-### Other useful images
+## Other useful images
 - [dockersock](https://github.com/Dockins/dockersock/blob/master/Dockerfile)